Canadia spinosa: Description

 It would also have had the ability to creep along the seafloor using the ventral counterpart of the notopodia, which are termed neuropodia (in reference to the proximity to the paired, ventral nerve cords characteristic of annelids).

 Classification

 There has been some debate as to the placement of Canadia within the Annelida phylum.
 Although it is commonly accepted to be within Annelida, it is uncertain how it relates to modern annelids.
-Most paleontologists agree that it belongs to the class Polychaeta due in part to the presence of Parapodium.
+Most paleontologists agree that it belongs to the class Polychaeta due in part to the presence of parapodia.
 It has been proposed to be a member of the order Phyllodocida along with Wiwaxia, another organism from the Burgess Shale.
 Both were placed in a new superfamily called Canadiacea, and were thought to be of closer relationship to each other than to modern annelids.
 However, Wiwaxia is no longer believed to have been an annelid and there is currently dispute as to whether or not Canadia should be classified as belonging to anything more derived than Polychaeta.